This guide explains the steps you need to install MATE Desktop in Arch Linux.

 For a quick Arch Linux installation, follow this automated archinstall guide which is super easy to follow.
 And once installed, continue to Part 2.

 Part 2: Install MATE Desktop in Arch Linux

 After reboot, choose Arch Linux from grub.
-In the Arch Linux prompt start running the following commands in sequence.
-These commands install Xorg server, display manager, MATE desktop components, controller packages, and additional applications.
+In the Arch Linux prompt, start running the following commands in sequence.
+These commands install the Xorg server, display manager, MATE desktop components, controller packages, and additional applications.